rohankhatwani/C-Practise-Codechef-/README.md

-# Practice from certain competitive coding websites
+# Practice from Competitive Coding websites